- You are here:

 Your Red Hand counts!

 Red Hand Day on 12th February and the campaign to stop the use of child soldiers are existing for over 10 years.
-Over 370,000 handprints have been collected in more than 50 countries and handed over to politicians and to responsible parties, including UN Secretary General Ban Ki-moon.
+Hundreds and thousands of handprints have been collected in more than 50 countries and handed over to politicians and to responsible parties, including UN Secretary General Ban Ki-moon.
 There is progress, but there are still 250,000 child soldiers in the world.

 Help to stop this abuse of children.
 Show your Red Hand to the world!